 Other recent studies have explored whether sugar causes depression.
 A 2002 study from the journal Depression and Anxiety found that higher rates of refined sugar consumption were associated with higher rates of depression in the six countries explored.
 In a 2014 study, researchers found that sugar-sweetened and artificially sweetened drinks could increase one’s risk of feeling depressed.
 Finally, in 2015 a study published in the American Journal of Clinical Nutrition found greater chances of depression in people who consume a high level of added sugar, but not in those with a high intake of naturally occurring sugars.

 Although the medical community isn’t quite read to conclude that sugar causes depression, these multiple studies certainly raise concern.

 The best advice is to stick to the sugar intake recommendations and to be mindful of the amount of sugar your children are consuming on a daily basis.
 The tricky part is that sugar can sneak up on us.
 It is added in foods you would never dream of.
 Be sure to check the nutrition labels of bread, yogurt, cereal, salad dressing, ketchup, salty snacks, smoothies, and granola bars.
 Also be very careful with drinks.
 About a third of our sugar consumption comes from beverages.
 Juices, soda, and even energy drinks are packed with added sugar.
 Before you know it, your kids could be consuming that 67 gram mark!

-Also, if your child is experiencing symptoms of depression like persistent sadness, feelings of worthlessness, withdrawing from activities, or crying often, please seek professional help.
-Learn more here.
+Also, if your child is experiencing symptoms of depression like persistent sadness, feelings of worthlessness, withdrawing from activities, or crying often, please seek professional help from a place like Betterhelp.